mattvenn/python/twilio/matt_voip/README.md

 # Todo

+* nice way to do the 2 modes
+* caller id is right for the country call recieved in
 * on startup send text so I know if it's rebooted
 * save state (en vs es)
-* protect things like /handle-dial - how?
-* nice way to do the 2 modes